crate-crypto/small-powers-of-tau/readme.md

 **This code has not been auditted.
 Use at your own risk**

 This projects aims to implement a small non-Groth16 powers of tau ceremony.
-It is advised to only use this implementation, if your ceremony is less than $2^18$.
+It is advised to only use this implementation, if your ceremony is less than 2^18 or if your computer is powerful.

 ## Performance

 - No optimisations have been added, so the code will most likely be very slow.
-This includes adding rayon and swapping many pairings checks for multi exponentiations.
+This includes adding rayon and swapping many pairings checks for multi exponentiations and a single pairing check.
 ## Usage

 Below we show different uses of the API depending on the actor.